Nael-Studio/nael-platform/examples/auth-http/README.md

    The response sets Better Auth cookies automatically which Postman (or `curl` with `-b`/`-c`) will reuse.
 3. Call `/api/auth/get-session` to inspect the resolved session payload.
-4. Access `/profile` to fetch the authenticated user.
-When the guard is active, unauthenticated requests immediately receive a `401` JSON response.

 ## How it works